 This course is designed to teach teachers basic concepts of statistics: sampling and measurement; descriptive statistics; probability distributions and statistical inference, including tests of significance.
-It assumes no prior coursework in statistics, but fluency in arithmetic, the use of calculators and two years of high school algebra are mandatory.
-May be taken for graduate credit if admitted to graduate program and with permission of the director of graduate education.
+It assumes no prior coursework in statistics, but fluency in arithmetic, the use of calculators and two years of high school algebra are required.
+This is a recommended course sequence prior to enrolling in ED 516.